macatak/digispark/README.md

 capsLock - turns the CAPS lock on and off at regular intervales
 MontyPython - prints randon Monty Python quotes
-poo - prints 'poo' at regualr intervals because thats just funny
+poo - prints 'poo' at regular intervals because thats just funny
 rick_ascii_beta - Powershell fun (https://www.nextofwindows.com/powershell-fun-watch-rick-astley-sing-and-dance-never-let-you-down)
   - needs work but does play it.
 See comments in code